Meredithnbayliss/osticket-prereqs/README.md

 </p>
 </p>
 <br />
-In step 9, we Note that some extensions are not enabled. to enable them, Go back to IIS, sites -> Default -> osTicket Double-click PHP Manager
-Click “Enable or disable an extension”
+In step 9, we note that some extensions are not enabled on OsTicket.
+To enable them, we go back to IIS, sites -> Default -> osTicket.
+Then, we double-click PHP Manager and click “Enable or disable an extension.”
 Enable: php_imap.dll
 Enable: php_intl.dll
 Enable: php_opcache.dll